 When Mike Tyson walked to the ring, opponents were already beaten.
 That wasn’t just intimidation — it was the result of a fighting style designed to overwhelm, suffocate, and destroy.

-The pressure fighter style is one of boxing's most exciting and devastating approaches.
-It's about constant forward movement, explosive power, and giving your opponent zero time to think.
-If you want to train like Iron Mike, this guide breaks down everything you need to know.
+The pressure fighter style is one of boxing’s most exciting and devastating approaches.
+It’s about constant forward movement, explosive power, and giving your opponent zero time to think.

 What is a Pressure Fighter?